Blow Drying To Kill Lice and Nits

 Blow drying is significantly more effective on lice eggs (nits) then it is on lice bugs themselves.
 A study of 169 children tested the effectiveness of a wide variety of blow dryers on head lice.
 The effectiveness of each blow dryer varied dramatically.
 The worst blow dryers only killed 10% of lice, whereas professional high volume dryers like the ones they use in professional lice centers killed about 80% of lice.

-These professional-level dryers are not available to the general public, so the next best thing is a high-speed volume handheld dryer like this one.
+These professional-level dryers are not available to the general public.

 Does Blow Drying Kill Lice Eggs?

 Blow drying, however, has a much more significant impact on lice eggs.
 The heat combined with high volumes of air dehydrates lice eggs, making them less likely to hatch.
-In the same study, a few of the high-speed volume blow dryers killed 98% of lice eggs, but even the not so good blow dryers killed about 89% of lice eggs.
-That’s significant.
+In the same study, a few of the high-speed volume blow dryers prevented many eggs from hatching.
+Obviously, blow drying alone can't be your only way of tackling lice and lice eggs, but it can be helpful.

 Can Blow Drying Spread Lice?